carpentries-incubator/jekyll-pages-novice/_episodes/markdown.md

 we will use GitHub straight away for learning the basics of Markdown.
 The GitHub project you created in the last episode contains a file `README.md`.

-The picture below shows the projects default view.
+The image below shows the projects default view.
 This view includes a rendered view of the content inside the file `README.md`.
 Your project should look quite similar except for the red circle around the pencil symbol.

 <img src="../fig/group_website_repo_edit.png" alt="On the homepage of a GitHub repository, the edit button is positioned to the top right of the README preview" width="600">

-You can click on that pencil symbol to open an editing interface of your projects `README.md` file.
+Click on that pencil symbol to open an editing interface of your project's `README.md` file.
-Once you've clicked the pencil symbol, GitHub will open that file in the editing interface.
+Once we've clicked the pencil symbol, GitHub will open that file in the editing interface.

 <img src="../fig/group_website_readme_edit.png" alt="Editing interface of the group websites README file" width="600">

-You can change the content and have a look at the rendered view by clicking the _Preview changes_ tab.
+We can change the content and have a look at the rendered view by clicking the _Preview changes_ tab.

 <img src="../fig/group_website_readme_render.png" alt="Preview of the rendered content of the group websites README file" width="600">

 Let's add `Some **bold** font` and see what happens when we preview it using the preview tab.
-If new sections were added you will also find green vertical bars visually highlighting the new content.
+If new sections were added GitHub will show green vertical bars visually highlighting the new content.
-To save the content to the file `README.md`, scroll down a bit and you'll see a _Commit changes_ menu where you can commit your changes.
+To save the content to the file `README.md`, scroll down a bit and search for a _Commit changes_ menu at the bottom of the page.
 After having changed something, the commit menu looks like this:

 <img src="../fig/group_website_readme_commit.png" alt="Commit menu for changes done in the GitHub web interface is located at the bottom of the website" width="600">